-Parents, this is such an important guest post by Heidi St. John.
+Parents, this is such an important post by Heidi St. John.

 Something very sad but fascinating is happening to us parents in this postmodern era.
 We’re being lied to.

 We’re being told that we aren’t necessary and what’s worse is many are buying into the lie!

 After all, they say the “village” can do it better.
 Well, I’ve seen the village.
 I don’t want it raising my children.

 I call it “culture creep.”
 I live in a rural (well, it used to be rural) part of Washington State.
 Slowly but surely, urban sprawl has reached my town.
 I like the convenience that comes with it; for example, we just got Red Robin and Walmart last year… but I don’t like the traffic.
 I loathe the congested streets and long lines at the grocery store.
 I miss the “small town” feel that it used to have at Christmas and the 4th of July.

 Culture is the same way.
 Except that from what I can tell, we’re not benefiting one bit.
 There are no perks.
 The culture has it’s own agenda.